NNM-V/todo_list/README.md

 2.Clone the repository to your local environment.

-3.Move to the project directory on terminal.
+3.Move to the project directory in the terminal.

 4.Build the program on your terminal with command below:
 ```bash
     python -m compileall  main.py
 ```

-4.Run program with command below:
+5.Run program with command below:
 ```bash
     python main.py
 ```

 ## How to Use
 1.Input task to "Input Task" bar and press "add" button.
-The task will be added to Todo section.
+The task will be added to ToDo section.

 2.Click task and press "complete" button to move the task to the completed list.
 Press "Select all" to move everything from the list.